 Along with these advances there was also simultaneous development of powerful immuno-suppressants to overcome organ rejection that resulted in improved graft outcomes.
 Both these important developments meant that organ transplants became an accepted surgical procedure to replace failing organs.
 However over the years the success with organ transplantation has also meant longer waiting lists, as the demand for organs has far exceeded the supply.
-To overcome this shortage many countries set up legislation such as ‘presumed consent’ (6), (where the state presumes that a person is an organ donor unless they have expressed otherwise) and ‘mandated choice’ on the driving license to ensure that organs in brain death situation can be procured to save lives of organ failure patients.
+To overcome this shortage many countries set up legislation such as ‘presumed consent’ (13)_,where the state presumes that a person is an organ donor unless they have expressed otherwise and ‘mandated choice’ on the driving license to ensure that organs in brain death situation can be procured to save lives of organ failure patients.
+Among the countries where presumed consent or the opt out option is in force are Austria, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Finland, France, Denmark, Singapore, Greece, Hungary, Israel, Italy, Latvia, Luxemburg, Norway, Turkey, Poland, Portugal, Slovak Republic, Slovenia, Spain and Sweden(14).
+Presumed consent is ethically challenging concept and hence not universally acceptable.
+Besides normal adults, it also includes donation of organs from vulnerable groups such as minors, mentally challenged and from religious groups that do not favour organ donation.
+It also deprives individual who may not wish to donate certain organs or tissues due to their own personal reasons.
+Any action or decision taken is allowed to be reversed but in presumed consent such reversal is not possible and this leads to coercion and violation of autonomy of that individual.
+(15).
+Presuming automatic consent for organ donation also raises legal questions such as who owns the body and its organs and tissues in the first place after a person is dead in a hospital versus dead at home.

 When family SAYS NO to donation in brain death situation

 The standard definition of death in India like many other countries is well accepted and defines death as an ‘irreversible cessation of circulatory and respiratory functions.’
 However, all deaths eventually reside in the brain as it is only the nerve cells where death is irreversible, as they cannot be revived or regrown once they are dead.
 This happens after an interval of 5 minutes after the heart comes to a stop due to loss of blood circulation to the brain.